kyma-project/kyma/docs/serverless-v2/08-04-trigger-lambda-with-event.md

 These variables refer to the following:

-- **APP_NAME** is taken from the name of the Application CR and identifies the source of events.
+- **APP_NAME** is taken from the name of the Application CR and specifies the source of events.
 - **EVENT_VERSION** points to the specific event version, such as `v1`.
 - **EVENT_TYPE** points to the given event type to which you want to subscribe your lambda, such as `user.created`.